scalatra/scalatra-website/guides/databinders.md

 it must have a `minLength(3)` (i.e. it must have a minimum length of 3 characters).

+A full list of available validations is available at TODO.

 That's it for the command setup.
 Now that we've got a command which can create Todos, let's use it in a controller action to create a Todo object.